 Halloween Spooktacular is an annual, kid-friendly event that features daytime trick-or-treating.
 An established favorite since its inception in 2008, this seasonal event engages a variety of fall festivities, from dance parties to costume contests to face painting.
-This year, the event will run from September 18 to October 31 in conjunction with the Halloween season and is included with park admission to SeaWorld Orlando.
+In 2022, the event will run from September 10 to October 31 in conjunction with the Halloween season and is included with park admission to SeaWorld Orlando.
 Of course, your favorite Sesame Street characters will meet you there, and guests of all ages are welcome to dress in costume.
 However, for those of us ages 13 and up, full face masks (guests who are not vaccinated are still encouraged to wear masks in line with Covid protocol) and hoods are not permitted as part of costumes, and no face paint is permitted on any guest no matter the age (unless the painting is done by on-site park artists).

 What is there to do during SeaWorld’s Halloween Spooktacular?

 There are three activities that make up Halloween Spooktacular:

 - Meet a Mermaid

 The primary attraction within this seasonal event is the trick-or-treat trail.
 Sometimes called “the candy trail,” the trick-or-treat trail is exactly what it sounds like – a string of festive candy stations and booths for kids to play a trick, or (far more likely) get a treat!
 To participate in this activity, each trick-or-treater will need to use a SeaWorld trick-or-treat reusable bag (more on those later).